Product of factors inquiry

 1. Notice, question and wonder

-All inquiries, including those the teacher aims to structure, can start with students' questions and observations about the prompt.
+All inquiries, including those that the teacher aims to structure, can start with students' questions and observations about the prompt.
 Even if the students' responses point towards the main line of a pre-prepared structured inquiry, their questions are occasionally novel and suggest new lines that can be built into the structure later.

 However, the last contribution from a pair of students was unforeseen: "We wondered whether the factors of 24 are the factors of 244 when raised to the power four."